 In addition to identifying features that are specific to each side of the gut, the ability of the Random Forest to classify samples can serve as a proxy for similarity.
 That is, a higher AUC value indicates the samples are more efficiently classified (and thus more different) than a model with a lower AUC value.
-For instance, the model separating the proximal and distal mucosa has an AUC of 0.850 whereas the model for classifying the proximal and distal lumen has a much lower AUC of 0.580.
+For instance, the model separating the proximal and distal mucosa had an AUC of 0.850 whereas the model for classifying the proximal and distal lumen had a much lower AUC of 0.580.
 Further, the latter model required 44 OTUs to best separate the samples whereas the models separating the mucosa only needed 10 OTUs.
 The much lower AUC and need for a high number of features compared to other models suggest these locations are the most similar of the comparisons tested.
-We speculate that the model was least effective at classifying the proximal and distal lumenal contents because the samples are arguably composed of the same bacteria but differ in water content.
+We speculate that the model was less effective at classifying the proximal and distal luminal contents because the mucosal microenvironments have a more varied selective pressure along the colon than the luminal microenvironements.